twignet/splicecom/README.md

 # Splicecom Vulnerabilities

 ## Background
 Splicecom are a telephony provider providing on-prem and hosted solutions.
-Their Maximiser S8000 product is a software PBX that can interface with their proprietery phones and apps as well as standard SIP endpoints.
+Their Maximiser S8000 product is a software PBX that can interface with their proprietary phones and apps as well as standard SIP endpoints.

 To provide a solution for remote/mobile users they have a product called SSL Gateway (previously iPCS Gateway).